 HS 128 Community Based Corrections 3

 Students will be required to submit a current TB test and proof of COVID-19 vaccination to the student health center for official clearance prior to registering for HS 110 and again for HS 150 - Fieldwork and Seminar course.
 An appointment must be made with the Student Health Center to submit paperwork.
-Additionally, students need to apply for professional liability insurance via HPSO ($27.00) and provide evidence of personal medical health insurance.
+Additionally, students need to apply for professional liability insurance via HPSO ($28.00).
 More information on these requirements will be reviewed during the mandatory Fieldwork and Seminar Orientation Session.

 Some fieldwork sites may require a background check, drug test, physical and health clearance, and/or holding a valid CPR card through the American Heart Association (no other providers).